-February is around the corner, which means it’s almost time for Black History Month.
+February is here, which means it’s Black History Month.

-For all the social media teams out there looking for an impactful way to celebrate the achievements of black Americans this year, this is for you.
-We’ve put together 28 tweetable facts you can share to join the conversation and broaden the reach of these fantastic people.
+For all the social media teams out there looking for an impactful way to celebrate the achievements of Black Americans this year, this is for you.
+We’ve put together 28 tweetable facts you can share to join the conversation and broaden the reach of this important information.
 Your customers will be talking about Black History Month, so why shouldn’t you?

 - The U.S. isn’t the only country to celebrate #BlackHistoryMonth.
 Canada also observes it in February, while the U.K. recognizes it in October.